terrancehah/whole-ios/docs/app-flow.md

   - Default theme: Serene Minimalism with a warm palette (#ffeedf, #ffd1a4, #b65f3b, #ff9f68, #ff784f).
 - **Error Handling:**
   - Native-style retry button for load failures.
+  - **Error Handling:** Error popups for backend issues (such as liked_quotes table) are now suppressed unless relevant to the user.
+  - **Robust Error Handling:** Robust error handling ensures onboarding and data sync only complete if all backend operations succeed.

 ## 4. Settings Screen
 - **Quote Categories**